• Home

 (You don’t want burnt-on oranges and cranberries stuck to the bottom of your pan!)

-Simply dump all your ingredients in a medium-sized slow cooker.
+Simply dump all your ingredients into a medium-sized slow cooker.

 Tips to Make the Best DIY Christmas Simmer Pot Recipe